yanamlnk/gradle-notes/contents/12-maven-notes/README.md

 </project>

 ```
-To get more details on these elements, check [this page](https://maven.apache.org/ref/3.9.4/maven-model/maven.html).
+:mag_right: *To get more details on these elements, check [this page](https://maven.apache.org/ref/3.9.4/maven-model/maven.html).*

 **The Basics**:
 - `packaging` - default: `jar`, other available: `pom`, `jar`, `maven-plugin`, `ejb`, `war`, `ear`, `rar`